 Collectively known as the George T. Harrell’s Societies, the four are named to honor Dr. Judith Bond, Dr. John Waldhausen, Dr. Al Vastyan, and Dr. Rodrigue Mortel.

-Each society has a faculty society head, approximately seven to eight society advisors (each clinical faculty member is assigned to five first-year, five second-year, five third-year, and five fourth-year students).
-Faculty advisors help students with clinical skills instruction, advising/coaching, mentoring, and career planning.
+Each society has a faculty society head, approximately seven to eight society advisor coaches (each clinical faculty member is assigned to five first-year, five second-year, five third-year, and five fourth-year students).
+Society Advisor Coaches help students with clinical skills instruction, advising/coaching, mentoring, and career planning.

-The heads of the societies are Dr. Michael Flanagan (Davis), Dr. Nicole Hackman (Bond), Dr. Laurie Nelson (Waldhausen), Dr. Lisa Sherwood (Vastyan), and Dr. Lilia Reyes (Mortel).
+The heads of the societies are Dr. Michael Flanagan (Davis), Dr. Nicole Hackman (Bond), Dr. Emily Link (Waldhausen), Dr. Bernadatte Gilbert (Vastyan), and Dr. Lilia Reyes (Mortel).